TriumphCoding/Adelphia/Design/SourceBook01.md

 Usually, Stat Tests are used to activate "Combat Skills".
 To check against a Stat, you attempt a **d%** roll against your own **Base Stats**.
 In this case, your **Hit Chance** is the actual value of your Base Stat.
 Rolling under your stat means a successful test, and your Combat skill is performed.
 Some Tests will apply a *2 or a *1/2 modifier.
 Multiply your stat by this value (and round down) to get your Hit Chance.
 For game speed, you can use the **d%** roll for your Attack Test to pass a Stat Test.
 As long as your **d%** beats both, your attack works and your combat skill goes off.

-### Aspects Tests
+### Quirk Tests

-while the total number of **Aspects** may change depending on the type of campaign that is being run, traditionally your character will have four.
-Whenever you wish to perform an action outside of combat, you are going to choose one of these aspects to represent your familiarity with the task.
+while the total number of **Quirks** may change depending on the type of campaign that is being run, traditionally your character will have four.
+Whenever you wish to perform an action outside of combat, you are going to choose one of these quirks to represent your familiarity with the task.
 Then, you will choose one of your **Base Stats** to represent how you are going about the task.
-Add Your level, your Stat, and a flat "100" together to determine your check **Accuracy**, and then subtract off the tasks **Difficulty** to get your **Hit Chance** for that Skill Check.
+Add your Stat, and the check's **Difficulty Bonus** to get your **Hit Chance** for that Skill Check.
 If your **d%** rolls under your Hit Chance, you successfully accomplish the task you set out to perform.

-If your **d%** roll would also pass a Luck Stat test, your Aspect Test is critically successful.
+If your **d%** roll would also pass a Luck **Stat Test**, your Quirk Test is critically successful.
 Storyline related, something unusually lucky happens during this task.

 ### Leveling Up